Staying in Wenhaston

 The Café in the Village Hall, next to the Post Office, is open on Wednesday and Saturday mornings and serves delicious cakes as well as tea, coffee etc..
 Post office is open every morning Monday - Friday, 9am -1pm.

 A produce market is also held in the village hall on the first Saturday each month February - November.
 Open 10am - 12:30pm.

 Properties in Wenhaston

 This stylish cottage, beautifully refurbished, combining original features with all the modern conveniences needed for a comfortable stay.
-See reviews and book now for your 2019 holiday dates.
+See reviews and book now for May and summer holiday dates.